jodal/comics/docs/webservice.rst

 may be passed as :http:method:`GET` arguments are:

 - **limit** -- max number of returned resources per response.
 Defaults to 20.
+  Use 0 to remove the limit and request all objects in a single response.

 - **offset** -- offset into the full collection of resources.
 Defaults to 0.